Pythagoras: Early life

-Herodotus and Isocrates agree that Pythagoras was the son of Mnesarchus, and that he was born on the Greek island of Samos in the eastern Aegean.
+Herodotus and Isocrates agree that Pythagoras was the son of Mnesarchus and that he was born on the Greek island of Samos in the eastern Aegean.
 Mnesarchus is said to have been a gem-engraver or a wealthy merchant, but his ancestry is disputed and unclear.
+(Note: Some writers call him a native Samian, a Tyrrhenian from Lemnos, or a Phliasian from Peloponnesus, and give Marmacus or Demaratus as his name (see Diog VIII; Porphyry, Vit.
+Pyth; Justin, xx.
+4; Pausanias, ii.
+13; Iamblichus, Vit.
+Pyth).
+Porphyry, in particular, presents a conflicting report by Neanthes, that Mnesarchus was born in Tyre (in Lebanon), or that he was a Tyrrhenian from Lemnos; however, the confusion was possibly due to the similarity of the names "Tyre" and "Tyrrhenian", while it has also been suggested that Porphyry's own background from Tyre, could explain why his work was the only one, out of the three biographies of Pythagoras that have survived from late antiquity, to have linked Pythagoras's father with it.
+Due to the obscurity surrounding his background, some modern scholars deem it safer to accept "that Pythagoras and his father were pure-blooded Greeks, of undiluted Samian stock".)
 Apollonius of Tyana writes that Pythagoras's mother was Pythaïs, a woman who was said to be a descendant of Ancaeus, the mythical founder of Samos.
-Iamblichus tells the story that the Pythia prophesied to her while she was pregnant with him that she would give birth to a man supremely beautiful, wise, and beneficial to humankind.
+Iamblichus tells the story that the Pythia prophesied to her while she was pregnant with him that she would give birth to a man supremely beautiful, wise, and beneficial to humankind, and Iamblichus also held to the belief that his mother descended from Ancaeus.
 As to the date of his birth, Aristoxenus stated that Pythagoras left Samos in the reign of Polycrates, at the age of 40, which would give a date of birth around 570 BC.
-Pythagoras's name led him to be associated with Pythian Apollo (Pūthíā); Aristippus of Cyrene in the 4th century BC explained his name by saying, "He spoke ἀγορεύω, agoreúō] the truth no less than did the Pythian πυθικός puthikós]".
+Pythagoras's name led him to be associated with Pythian Apollo (Pūthíā); Aristippus of Cyrene in the 4th century BC explained his name by saying, "He spoke ἀγορεύω, agoreúō] the truth no less than did the Pythian πυθικός, puthikós]".

 During Pythagoras's formative years, Samos was a thriving cultural hub known for its feats of advanced architectural engineering, including the building of the Tunnel of Eupalinos, and for its riotous festival culture.
 It was a major center of trade in the Aegean where traders brought goods from the Near East.
 According to Christiane L. Joost-Gaugier, these traders almost certainly brought with them Near Eastern ideas and traditions.
 Pythagoras's early life also coincided with the flowering of early Ionian natural philosophy.
-He was a contemporary of the philosophers Anaximander, Anaximenes, and the historian Hecataeus, all of whom lived in Miletus, across the sea from Samos.
+He was a contemporary of the philosophers Anaximander and Anaximenes and of the historian Hecataeus, all of whom lived in Miletus, across the sea from Samos.